kubernetes/website/content/en/docs/tasks/configure-pod-container/translate-compose-kubernetes.md

 If you need different kind of resources, use the 'kompose convert' and 'kubectl apply -f' commands instead.

 INFO Successfully created service: redis-master
-INFO Successfully created service: redis-slave
+INFO Successfully created service: redis-follower
 INFO Successfully created service: frontend
-INFO Successfully created deployment: redis-master INFO Successfully created deployment: redis-slave
-INFO Successfully created deployment: frontend
+INFO Successfully created deployment: redis-master INFO Successfully created deployment: redis-follower INFO Successfully created deployment: frontend

 Your application has been deployed to Kubernetes.
 You can run 'kubectl get deployment,svc,pods' for details.